 Chris and Tara formed a partnership and danced together from late 2015 to 2018.
 They decided to dance their first Open just three weeks before the event!
 With this first time out they made finals in the Classic Division and people still recognize the hair from ‘2 Heads’.
 The next year as a partnership they did ‘Rise’ and placed 5th at the US Open!
 Chris and Tara’s third routine was met with the same success as their previous two by going on to win multiple times during each routines respective competitive season.

 In 2019, after taking a small break from the Classic floor.
 Chantelle and Christopher started their partnership mid April.
-Chantelle is pulling double duty by also competing in Showcase with Dillon Luther.
+Chantelle was pulling double duty by also competing in Showcase with Dillon Luther.
 Chris and Chantelle debuted their Classic routine at Swingtacular to an overwhelming reaction from the audience.
 After making many alterations to that Swingtacular performance to meet the new guidelines for Swing Content, they were met with a Finals spot at the 2019 Open.
-Chris and Chantelle are super excited to see what the future holds for ‘bury a friend’ and the next routine they bring to the floor for 2020.
+Do to the COVID-19 pandemic their “Bury a Friend” routine journey was cut short.
+In early 2021, they decided to part ways and will always cherish the runs they did of “Bury a Friend”.

 Along with picking up West Coast Swing at the Schwimmer’s Studio, Chris has trained in Latin, Ballroom, Jazz, Tap, Contemporary, Night Club, etc. as well as continuing to train in Ballet and Hip Hop.